Ibuprofen and phenylephrine

 Dosage form: oral tablet (200 mg-10 mg)

 What is ibuprofen and phenylephrine?

-Ibuprofen and phenylephrine is a combination medicine used to treat stuffy nose, sinus congestion, cough, and pain or fever caused by the common cold or flu.
+Ibuprofen and phenylephrine is a combination medicine used to treat stuffy nose, sinus congestion, headache, fever, and minor aches and pains caused by the common cold or flu.

 Ibuprofen and phenylephrine may also be used for purposes not listed in this medication guide.